The Challenge: An Abnormal Heart Rate

 The Path to the UPMC Heart and Vascular Institute

 After graduating college, Larissa worked as a nurse in the emergency department at Children’s Hospital of Pittsburgh of UPMC.
-One of her coworkers recommended that she see Samir Saba, MD, director of cardiac electrophysiology at the UPMC Heart and Vascular Institute.
+One of her coworkers recommended that she see Samir Saba, MD, co-director of the UPMC Heart and Vascular Institute.

 Larissa underwent a third ablation procedure with Dr. Saba and his team at UPMC Presbyterian.
 She enjoyed a few years without symptoms, but while training for a half-marathon in 2015, Larissa noticed that her heart rate wouldn’t get as high as it should have during exercise.